 Even though this may not be a common requirement for everyone, there are cases where it could be handy to have different web parts running on the local workbench that belong to different solutions.

 Continue reading “SPFx web parts from different solutions on workbench”

-Some time ago, I published a blog post related to a web part that I use on the hosted workbench page while creating other web parts.
-I have this solution deployed on my dev tenant and simply add it to the bottom of the Workbench page to work around some things that get in the way when building the UI of SPFx web parts.
+I recently published a blog post about a web part that I use on the workbench page during development.
+I have this solution deployed on my dev tenant and simply add it to the bottom of the Workbench page.
+It allows me to work around some workbench limitations when building the UI of SPFx web parts.

 The Microsoft Graph endpoints for Teams are not something new.
 You can easily find online multiple blog posts containing sample requests on how to retrieve the teams that a user is a member of.
 Instead, in this blog post, I will share some code blocks that I used to accomplish this on a SharePoint Framework project.